wntrblm/queue.winterbloom.com/docs/queue.md

-We have shipped **2** orders over the last month, and the last order we shipped went out on December 15.
+We have shipped **8** orders over the last month, and the last order we shipped went out on January 5.

 | position in queue | order number | order date |